Aaron Grymes

-Aaron Grymes (born March 1, 1991) is a Canadian football defensive back for the Edmonton Elks of the Canadian Football League (CFL).
+Aaron Grymes (born March 1, 1991) is an American former professional football defensive back who is the defensive backs coach for the Edmonton Elks of the Canadian Football League (CFL).
 He played college football at Idaho.
-Grymes made his professional debut for the Edmonton Eskimos in 2013 and has also been a member of the Philadelphia Eagles of the National Football League (NFL) and BC Lions of the CFL.
+Grymes made his professional debut for the Edmonton Eskimos in 2013 and was also a member of the Philadelphia Eagles of the National Football League (NFL) and BC Lions and Winnipeg Blue Bombers of the CFL.

 College career

 Grymes played for the Idaho Vandals from 2009 to 2012.

 Professional career

-Edmonton Eskimos
+Edmonton Eskimos (first stint)

 Grymes signed with the Edmonton Eskimos on May 29, 2013.
 He won his first professional championship with the Eskimos in the 103rd Grey Cup victory over Ottawa.

 Philadelphia Eagles

 Grymes signed with the Philadelphia Eagles on February 18, 2016.
 Grymes was released during final roster cuts and was later re-signed to the practice squad on October 24, 2016.
 He was promoted to the Eagles active roster on November 11, 2016.
 He was released by the Eagles on November 21 and was re-signed to the practice squad.
 He signed a reserve/future contract with the Eagles on January 2, 2017.
 He was waived on September 1, 2017.